13. [Course]: Exposing a Database on the Web with Spring MVC

 public String addCategories(HttpServletRequest request) throws JsonProcessingException {

-Response<List<Category>> response;
+Response<List<Categorie>> response;

 ObjectMapper mapper = context.getBean(ObjectMapper.class);

-// persist the categories
+// we persist categories

 try {